amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 33. Wait for our Continuous Deployment pipeline to complete, and test it from our live endpoint that looks similar to: https://xxxx.execute-api.us-east-1.amazonaws.com/Prod/add/25/75

-## Adding AWS x-ray to your lambda function
+## Adding AWS X-Ray to your Lambda Function

 34. Go to project dashboard and click Project on the left menu.
-We need to add xray permission to the lambda execution policy.
+We need to add X-Ray permission to the lambda execution policy.
 Click CodeStarWorker-serverless-lab-Lambda role and add the following x-ray FullAccess to the policy.

 ```
         {